osilander/203.311/Week10/Week10.md

 Look also at *UHR_Rep2.sort.sam*.
 There is something slightly funny going on with this sample.
 What is different about this sample?
 More importantly: **How could this happen?**
 <br>
 <br>

+### Portfolio Analysis
+Often we are interested in the distribution of coverage (i.e. depth) values for an RNA-seq dataset so that we can look for specific artefacts or problems with our data.
+In this case, "distribution" simply means a histogram or density plot.
+For this portfolio analysis, you will need to calculate and plot such *distributions* of coverage (i.e. depth) for all six samples for which you now have `.sam` files.
+Plot these in such a way that these distributions are easy to compare, and thus easy to check for problematic samples.
+This could involve any of a number of manipulations or plotting methods, and I leave this to you.

 ## Next Time

 Next time: Why do bulk RNA-seq when we can do single-cell RNA-seq?
 What is single-cell RNA-seq?
 And more.